jabranr/jabranr.github.io-legacy/_posts/2014-06-20-how-google-maps-work.markdown

 > Others products that have indirect attachments to Google Maps are [Google Business](https://www.google.com/business/) (previously Places) and [Panoramio](http://www.panoramio.com/).

+### Here comes the live imagery: <sup>3</sup>

+[Google recently bought Skybox](http://www.fastcompany.com/3023325/fast-feed/proof-that-cheaper-satellites-still-can-take-incredibly-detailed-photos-of-earth), a company aiming to provide HD quality live satellite footage at public domains.
+It is becoming more apparent that live imagery is not too far away from being a reality with [these stunning satelling images and HD quality videos](http://www.firstimagery.skybox.com/) taken from SkySat-1 satellite.
+Here is Burj Khalifa, Dubai in one of the footages:

+<iframe src="//player.vimeo.com/video/92251790?title=0&amp;byline=0&amp;portrait=0" width="100%" height="432" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 If you think that I have missed something in this article, let me know in comments below and I'll try to answer.

 Enjoy beautiful universe!